 What??
 I don’t want to use my name!

 Yeah, yeah, I know.
-You want to name your business “Find Your Balance” like I did.
+You want to name your business, “Find Your Balance” as I did.
 And years later, like me, you’ll cringe at your cliché name.
-Your business will change direction 3, 4, 5 times and that name will be less and less relevant.
+Your business will change directions 3, 4, 5 times, and that name will be less and less relevant.
 And you’ll wish you took my advice.
-And then, if your last name isn’t utterly unpronounceable and impossible to spell (like Pfennighaus) you WILL take my advice.
+And then, if your last name isn’t utterly unpronounceable and impossible to spell (like Pfennighaus), you WILL take my advice.